WurthElektronik/FeatherWings/Sensor2CloudConnectivity/azure/README.md

 ### Sign in to Azure

-Sign in to Azure to select IoT Hub from your Azure Subscription.
+If not already signed to Azure Cloud, use the extension to sign in to Azure to select IoT Hub from your Azure Subscription.

 1. Click "Select IoT Hub" in context menu.